awsdocs/aws-direct-connect-user-guide/doc_source/multi-account-associate-tgw.md

 + [create\-direct\-connect\-gateway\-association\-proposal](https://docs.aws.amazon.com/cli/latest/reference/directconnect/create-direct-connect-gateway-association-proposal.html) \(AWS CLI\)
 + [CreateDirectConnectGatewayAssociationProposal](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_CreateDirectConnectGatewayAssociationProposal.html) \(AWS Direct Connect API\)

-## Accepting or Rejecting a Transit Gateway Association Proposal<a name="multi-account-tgw-accept-reject-proposal"></a>
+## Accepting or rejecting a transit gateway association proposal<a name="multi-account-tgw-accept-reject-proposal"></a>

 If you own the Direct Connect gateway, you must accept the association proposal in order to create the association\.
 You also have the option of rejecting the association proposal\.